springfall2008/batpred/docs/output-data.md

 - binary_sensor.predbat_car_charging_slot - A binary sensor indicating when to charge your car (if car planning is enabled) - which can be used in an automation as described in [Predbat led car charging](car-charging.md#car-charging-planning)
 - predbat.car_charging_start - The time that car charging is planned to start at, in HH:MM:SS format
+- predbat.cost_total_car - A running total of the below cost_yesterday_car sensor, with attribute of the total in pounds
+- predbat.cost_yesterday_car - A sensor that gives the total energy costs of charging the car in pence for yesterday (00:00-23:59 on the previous day)

 ## iBoost Solar Diverter data